anaplan-engineering/azuki/tictactoe/README.md

 - 1 - A game of tic-tac-toe

-## Behaviours
+## Behaviors

-The following behaviours have been defined
+The following behaviors have been defined

 - 1 - Start a new game
 - 2 - Get the move count for a given player